efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

 4. run `df` and make sure there's a `/tmp` entry.

 5. In hardware config set `SNAPSHOTSINTERVAL` to `1` to take a photo every 1 minute.
+Note: Snapshots are publicly accessible on https://vigibot.com/captures/

 6. create folder
 ```